-You may have heard about the New Yorkers who went on hunger strike for more than 20 days to push state leaders to create a Excluded Workers Fund for undocumented immigrants.
+Back in March, New Yorkers went on hunger strike for more than 20 days to push state leaders to create the Excluded Workers Fund (EWF) for undocumented immigrants.
+They were successful.

 Your help lets us keep reporting on immigrant communities.
 Support our work today.